 In this exercise, when the values include ###, replace ### with the number your instructor assigned to you.

-1. Choose the SAP Fiori app Display Financial Statement and run the balance sheet for your account 71000### in company code US### using financial statement version US###.
+1. Choose the SAP Fiori app Display Financial Statement and run the balance sheet for your account 710### in company code US00 using financial statement version US00.

 Run the financial statement for the current posting period (for current year and previous year).